 The best way to get to the Vivid Festival is to use public transportation.
 Train, metro and buses.
 If you come by car, arrange your parking space before arriving, if you don’t want to spend a fortune.
 Once you are in Sydney, walk, walk and more walk.

 Walking is the way to explore Sydney during the festival.
-However while some of the vivid locations are concentrated around Circular Quay, the Harbour Bridge and the surrounding areas, if you want to to go to Darling Harbour the best way to get there is catching a ferry from Circular Quay.
+However, while some of the vivid locations are concentrated around Circular Quay, the Harbour Bridge and the surrounding areas, if you want to go to Darling Harbour, the best way to get there is catching a ferry from Circular Quay.

 Buses are a no-go as most streets and roads in the city are closed to traffic.
 If you drive into Sydney, do it early before the light shows start at night.

 Vivid Sydney Photos

 I visited Vivid Sydney in 2015, and all pictures here are from that year.
 It’s only a small taste of it, an introduction to the wealth of inspirational performances.

 Where to watch the best Vivid Light Shows

 If you think you can see Vivid in one day, think again because this will not happen.
 You will need at least two full days with so many festival highlights.
 If you can plan three days, that would be ideal.

 The primary locations where the bulk performances occur are Circular Quay with the Harbour Bridge and the Sydney Opera House.
 One day is not enough to explore this area alone.

-I loved strolling along Circular Quay, raising my eyes to the sky and marvelling at the bright colours of the illuminated buildings.
-The effect is truly stunning because it shows you the majestic of the surrounding buildings, that you wouldn’t otherwise take any notice of, by normal daylight.
+I loved strolling along Circular Quay, raising my eyes to the sky and marvelling at the illuminated buildings’ bright colours.
+The effect is truly stunning because it shows you the majestic of the surrounding buildings that you wouldn’t otherwise take any notice of by normal daylight.